 With Appy Medical, getting started with a CGM is simple, efficient, and hassle-free.

-Once you receive your FreeStyle Libre 3, follow these steps to get started:
+Once you receive your FreeStyle Libre 3 Plus, follow these steps to get started:

 1. Apply the Sensor